redhat-cop/containers-quickstarts/jenkins-slaves/jenkins-slave-zap/README.md

-# jenkins-slave-zap
+# Zed Attack Proxy

-Provides a docker image of the zap runtime for use as a Jenkins slave.
-The public docker registry version of OWASP's Zed Attack Proxy (ZAP) is not compatible with OpenShift without using privleged containers.
-This Docker image resolves that issue.
+Provides Docker images of the zap runtime for use as a Jenkins slave or as a persistent service.
+The public docker registry version of OWASP's Zed Attack Proxy (ZAP) is not compatible with OpenShift without using privileged containers.
+These Docker images resolve that issue.

+## Use cases

+1. ZAP as a Jenkins Agent, which can run as part of a [Multi-Container Pod](Multi-Container_Pipeline_In_Jenkins_On_OpenShift.md)
+2. ZAP as a service running in OpenShift, and it can be used by any pipeline
+   - ZAP session management requires that there is only a single user at any given time or the results will get mixed up.
+In your Jenkinsfile, you will need to use `lock('zap-daemon') {}` to wrap your stages/steps for using ZAP.

 ## Build local